FredericFouche/FredericFouche/README.md

 # Welcome to my Github profile

 👋 I'm Frédéric, a student in Web Development at O'clock School.
-I'm passionate about web development 💻, computer science and electronics.
+I'm passionate about web development, computer science and electronics.
 From a young age, I was assembling computers, always driven by a desire to understand how things work and to see how they are made.
-This curiosity 🤔 has been a significant motivator in my learning journey.
+This curiosity has been a significant motivator in my learning journey.

 🌱 I'm currently learning JavaScript, Node.js, Express, Jest, and PostgreSQL in school.
 On the side, I'm diving into Vue.js, TypeScript, NestJS, and Redis to improve my skills and to be more versatile.

 🔨 I am in the process of developing my portfolio website using Vue.js and Tailwind CSS.
 For the backend, I'm utilizing Node.js, Express, and PostgreSQL, structured around a RESTful architecture.
 The entire setup is automated for deployment and testing through GitHub Actions and Docker, and it's hosted on my Virtual Private Server (VPS).

+💡 I'm interested in API design, security, and architecture, and I'm always looking for new challenges to improve my skills.
+DevOps  and CI/CD  are also areas I'm interested in, and I'm always looking for ways to improve my workflow and automate repetitive tasks.

 🔍 I'm looking for an internship in web development to improve my skills and learn new ones.
 Post-studies, I'm aiming for a job as a web developer 👨‍💻.